 Measurement and Evaluation

-This course focuses on developing and conducting a formative and summative evaluation for an instruction product or program.
+Foundations of Measurement and Evaluation focuses on assessment validity, constructing reliable test instruments, identifying appropriate item and instrument types, qualitative data collection tools and techniques, and conducting a formative and summative evaluation for an instruction product or program.